Reed-CompBio/spras/docs/tutorial/advanced.rst

 Parameter selection
 -------------------

-Parameter selection refers to the process of determining which parameter combinations should be used for evalaution and how to identify the “best” set of parameters per algorithm for a given dataset.
+Parameter selection refers to the process of determining which parameter combinations should be used for evaluation on a gold standard dataset.

 Parameter selection is handled in the evaluation code, which supports multiple parameter selection strategies.

-Once the grid space search is complete for each dataset, the user can enable evaluation (by setting evaluation include to true) and it will run all of the parameter selection code.
+Once the grid space search is complete for each dataset, the user can enable evaluation (by setting evaluation ``include: true``) and it will run all of the parameter selection code.

 PCA-based parameter selection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^